 Organisations around the world lose an estimated 5% of their annual revenue to fraud, according to the ACFE’s 2014 Report to the Nations on Occupational Fraud and Abuse.

 The good news?
-There are some basic steps your organisation can take immediately to lessen your vulnerability to fraud:
+There are some basic fraud tips and steps your organisation can take immediately to lessen your vulnerability to fraud:

 - Be Proactive

 Adopt a Code of Ethics for management and employees.
 Evaluate your internal controls for effectiveness and identify areas of the business that are vulnerable to fraud.